PDF

 List of Tables & Figures

 Non-proliferative diabetic retinopathy (NPDR) is a prevalent eye condition that arises as a complication of diabetes mellitus.
-It is marked by damage to the retinal blood vessels caused by prolonged elevated blood sugar levels.
+It is characterized by damage to the retinal blood vessels from prolonged elevated blood sugar levels.
 In its early stages, NPDR is often asymptomatic, but if left unmonitored and untreated, it can result in vision impairment.
 NPDR is categorized into mild, moderate, and severe stages, with potential symptoms including blurred vision, floaters, and challenges with night vision.

 Mild NPDR is defined by the presence of microaneurysms, with no notable impact on vision, moderate NPDR this stage features more pronounced changes in the retina, such as retinal hemorrhages and exudates, which may start to influence vision, and severe NPDR is characterized by a substantial number of retinal hemorrhages and an increased risk of progressing to proliferative diabetic retinopathy (PDR), where abnormal new blood vessels develop in the retina.